Mumuskeh/Uncle-Yar-s-Workshop-for-pull-requests-/01 Mods - Armor - New/Custom Uniforms Module [plyaka.egor]/readme.txt

 Added outfits to traders.

 Grok's Stash Overhaul integration.
 All suits are rarer than their non-protoexo counterparts.
 Mags Redux integration.
 Outfits get the same carry load as their non-protoexo counterparts.
+Outfit Attachment Overhaul integration.
 PDA Interactive integration.
 Outfits (except ISG and Monolith) can be ordered.

 ----------------------------------------------------------
 -Patches: